dataflowr/self-attentive-sentence-embedding/README.md

 We submitted tree model.

--The first one called yelp_model is just a colab to train the model on all the yelp dataset
+-The first one called yelp_all_model.ipynb is just a colab to train the model on all the yelp dataset

 -The second one bert.ipynb is a bert one containing also a heatmap implementation.